All Episodes

 So the 5,000, this makes it even more doubtful.

-The 5,000 figure was originally in the New York Times' first story on all this back on December 16th of uh 2005, nine days before Christmas for those of you in Rio Linda.
+The 5,000 figure was originally in the New York Times' first story on all this back on December 16th of 2005, nine days before Christmas for those of you in Rio Linda.

-5,000 Americans, as the guy points out, as Chris points out, could be 5,000 uh people may not necessarily be Americans.
+5,000 Americans, as the guy points out, as Chris points out, could be 5,000 people.

 I still maintain, look, we can talk about this around the edges all day long.